mxagar/multimodal_ml_service/README.md

 Domain Driven Design Structure:

-- Adapters: Provide interfaces to interact with external systems, making the core logic independent of external APIs.
+- **Adapters**: Provide interfaces to interact with external systems, making the core logic independent of external APIs.
-- Domain: Core logic specific to the problem domain.
+- **Domain**: Core logic specific to the problem domain.
 Each subdomain (image, 3D models, etc.) is isolated.
 There is a common `shared` subdomain which builds all the components necessary for ETL, training, evaluation, and inference.
-- Service: Handles orchestration and coordination of tasks, such as running ML models or rule-based assessments.
+- **Service**: Handles orchestration and coordination of tasks, such as running ML models or rule-based assessments.
-- Entry-points: Handles requests from the external environment (Flask API, command line, etc.) to trigger services.
+- **Entry-points**: Handles requests from the external environment (Flask API, command line, etc.) to trigger services.
 - Config: Centralized management for different environment settings.
 - Tests: Structured testing to ensure each component works independently and as part of the integrated system.
 - Scripts: Entry scripts to perform manual operations and setup tasks.